Before transfer, closing, or city-boundary assumptions harden

 See the likely risk tier and next move

-Get a high-trust interpretation, cost direction, uncertainty drivers, and questions to ask next.
+Get a high-trust interpretation, private-lateral responsibility cues, cost direction, and the questions to ask next.

 03